MahmoudHegazi/BigTv/README.md

 # BigTv RestFul api CRUD (W3.css)

 (! to download and Check full project Download BigTv.zip Updated at 5/26/2020)

+##  I'm going to hold work on this project Until I finish my new Course

 Next step use CRUD to make The admin add or Delete or Update Series or Eposide or Movie CRUD_with_AJAX like search